Skip to content

 Practically, a 5 Ah battery lasts 30 % longer on a brushless machine.
 For corded tools, mains consumption drops accordingly.

-A brushed motor loses 25 to 30 % of torque when fully loaded.
+A brushless motor maintains nominal torque across the full useful speed range because the controller actively compensates for speed drop, unlike a brushed motor that loses 25 to 30 % of torque when fully loaded.
 Its torque-speed curve slopes downward.
 A brushless motor maintains nominal torque across the full useful range because the controller actively compensates for speed drop.
 The operator feels a machine that “never tires”.

 Health impact on operators